jtt9340/llvm-interpreter/README.md

 ```

 This does what you expect: it sets `i` to 0 once before the loop is run, then calls `putchard(42)` while
 `i < 10`.
-The `in` keyword separates the for loop delcaration from the body of code to run in the loop.
+The `in` keyword separates the for loop declaration from the body of code to run in the loop.

 You might have noticed that `i` is never incremented, yet this loop will terminate.
 That is because `for`
 loops have an optional "step" clause that can appear after the condition that indicates how much to increment